Winnipeg: Transportation

-The Winnipeg James Armstrong Richardson International Airport completed a $585-million redevelopment in October 2011.
+The Winnipeg James Armstrong Richardson International Airport completed a $585 million redevelopment in October 2011.
 The development brought a new terminal, a four-level parking facility, and other infrastructure improvements.
-Winnipeg Bus Terminal, at Winnipeg International Airport, previously served by Greyhound Canada (through its subsidiary Grey Goose Bus Lines), Winnipeg Shuttle Service and Brandon Air Shuttle.
-Since Greyhound's exit from Western Canada, very few remaining routes still serve the terminal.
+Winnipeg Bus Terminal, at Winnipeg International Airport, was previously served by Greyhound Canada.

 Approximately 20000 acre of land to the north and west of the airport has been designated as an inland port, CentrePort Canada, and is Canada's first Foreign Trade Zone.
 It is a private sector initiative to develop the infrastructure for Manitoba's trucking, air, rail and sea industries.
-In 2009, construction began on a $212-million four-lane freeway to connect CentrePort with the Perimeter Highway.
+In 2009, construction began on a $212 million four-lane freeway to connect CentrePort with the Perimeter Highway.
 Named CentrePort Canada Way, it opened in November 2013.

 Several taxi companies serve Winnipeg, the largest being Unicity, Duffy's Taxi and Spring Taxi.
-Ride sharing was legalized in March 2018 and services including Uber operate in Winnipeg.
+Ride-sharing was legalized in March 2018 to where services including Uber now operate in Winnipeg.
 Cycling is popular in Winnipeg, and there are many bicycle trails and lanes around the city.
 Winnipeg holds an annual Bike-to-Work Day and Cyclovia, and bicycle commuters may be seen year-round, even in the winter.
 Active living infrastructure in Winnipeg includes bike lanes and sharrows.

 Medical centres and hospitals

-Winnipeg's major hospitals include Health Sciences Centre, Concordia Hospital, Deer Lodge Centre, Grace Hospital, Saint Boniface General Hospital, Seven Oaks General Hospital, Victoria General Hospital, and The Children's Hospital of Winnipeg.
+Winnipeg has multiple major hospitals: Health Sciences Centre (including HSC Winnipeg Children's Hospital), Concordia Hospital, Deer Lodge Centre, Grace Hospital, Saint Boniface General Hospital, Seven Oaks General Hospital, Victoria General Hospital.

 The National Microbiology Laboratory in Winnipeg is one of only a handful of biosafety level 4 microbiology laboratories in the world.
 The NML houses laboratories of the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency, in the National Centre for Foreign Animal Disease collocated in the same facility.
 Research facilities are also operated through hospitals and private biotechnology companies in the city.

 Utilities

 Water and sewage services are provided by the city.
 The city draws its water via an aqueduct from Shoal Lake, treating and fluoridating it at the Deacon Reservoir just outside the city prior to pumping it into the Winnipeg system.
 The city's system has over 2500 km of underground water mains, which are subject to breakage due to corrosion and pressure from extreme dry, wet, or cold soil conditions.

 Electricity and natural gas are provided by Manitoba Hydro, a provincial crown corporation headquartered in the city; it uses primarily hydroelectric power.
 The primary telecommunications carrier is Bell MTS, although other corporations offer telephone, cellular, television and internet services.

-Winnipeg contracts out several services to private companies, including garbage and recycling collection and street plowing and snow removal.
+Winnipeg contracts out several services to private companies, including garbage and recycling collection, street plowing and snow removal.
 This practice represents a significant budget expenditure.
 The services have faced numerous complaints from residents about missed service.